cmcfarlane/meta/Reading-List.md

 Turse, Nick. *Kill Anything that Moves: The Real American War in Vietnam*.
 Metropolitan Books, 2013.

+van Staveren, I. *The Values of Economics: An Aristotelian Perspective*.
+Routledge, 2000.

 Veracini, L. *Settler Colonialism: A Theoretical Overview*.
 Palgrave Macmillan, 2010.

+Vetlesen, A.J. *Evil and Human Agency: Understanding Collective Evildoing*.
+Cambridge UP, 2005.

+Viveiros de Castro, Eduardo. *From the Enemy's Point of View: Humanity and Divinity in an Amazonian Society*.
+Translated by Catherine V. Howard.
+University of Chicago Press, 1992.

 Wan, Poe Yu-ze. *Reframing the Social: Emergentist Systemism and Social Theory*.
 Ashgate, 2011.

 Western, Bruce. *Punishment and Inequality in America*.
 Russell Sage Foundation, 2006.

 White, Harrison. *Identity and Control: How Social Formations Emerge*.
 Princeton UP, 2008.
 [Revised and Updated Version of *Identity and Control: A Structural Theory of Social Action*.
 Princeton UP, 1992.]

+Wilkonson, I. *Suffering: A Sociological Introduction*.
+Polity, 2005.

+Williams, S.J. *Emotion and Social Theory*.
+Routledge, 2001.

+Wynter, Sylvia.
+"Unsettling the Coloniality of Being/Power/Truth/Freedom: Towards the Human, After Man, Its Overrepresentation---An Argument." *CR: The New Centennial Review* 3 (2003): 257--337.

 Speculative
 ---